Superdirective Antenna Pairs for Energy-Efficient Terahertz Massive MIMO: Hardware-Efficient Implementation of Superdirective Beamsteering

 \subsection{Problem Statement}

 From~\eqref{eq:opt_current},~\eqref{eq:source_voltages}, and \eqref{eq:i_M}, the vector of voltage sources maximizing the array gain is given by

-In most massive \ac{MIMO} studies, a signal processing-based approach is usually followed wherein beamforming is described by a $N\times 1$ complex vector $\mathbf{w}$.
-Following the approach in~\cite{circuit_th_commun2}, the optimal vector $\mathbf{w}$ is calculated from the physical source voltages through the relationship
+In most massive \ac{MIMO} studies, beamforming is conveniently described by a complex vector $\mathbf{w}\in\mathbb{C}^{N\times 1}$ whose squared norm, $\|\mathbf{w}\|^2$, defines the transmit power.
+This representation originates from information theory and can be mapped to the voltage sources driving the array through the relationship~\cite{circuit_th_commun2}

-We next consider a hybrid analog-digital array architecture with one \ac{RF} chain and $N$ analog phase shifters, as shown in Fig.~\ref{fig:Fig21}.
+We next consider a hybrid analog-digital array with one \ac{RF} chain and $N$ analog phase shifters, as shown in Fig.~\ref{fig:Fig21}.
 In this case, $\mathbf{w} = w_{\text{BB}} [e^{j\varphi_0}, \dots,e^{j\varphi_{N-1}}]^T$, where $w_{\text{BB}}$ denotes the complex amplitude of baseband processing whilst $\{\varphi_n\}_{n=0}^{N-1}$ are the variable phases.
-Consequently, beamsteering requires voltages sources $\{v_{s,n}\}_{n=0}^{N-1}$ of the same magnitude.
-From~\eqref{eq:v_g_i}, it is easy to verify that $\mathbf{v}^{\star}_s$ has entries of different magnitudes, and hence cannot be realized by a single \ac{RF} chain.
+Consequently, beamsteering requires voltage sources $\{v_{s,n}\}_{n=0}^{N-1}$ of uniform magnitude.
+From~\eqref{eq:v_g_i}, it is easy to verify that $\mathbf{v}^{\text{opt}}_s$ has entries of different magnitudes, and hence cannot be realized by a single \ac{RF} chain.
 In summary, superdirective \ac{ULA}s require amplitude control at each antenna, which can be provided by a fully digital array or an active phased array with digitally controlled amplitude attenuators.
-However, those architectures substantially increase hardware complexity and power consumption.
-Similarly, multiport matching requires interconnections and circuit components between all the $2N$ ports~\cite{complex_multiport_matching}.
+However, those architectures increase substantially the hardware complexity and power consumption.
+Similarly, multi-port matching requires interconnections and circuit components between all the $2N$ ports~\cite{complex_multiport_matching}.
 Thus, it is prohibitively complex for a large number $N$ of antennas~\cite{limits_mMIMO}.